 Image 3: Wikipedia – Montage of personal photos from the Cannes Film Festival (taken in the 1990’s and 2000’s) by Georges Biard, CC BY-SA 3.0.

 This article was posted on Thursday, March 25th, 2021 at 2:25 pm and is filed under Cannes Film Festival, Countries & Cultures, France, Holidays Around the World, Mama Lisa.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply